ysyk2021/the-art-of-gratitude-cultivating-an-attitude-of-gratitude-for-greater-happiness-and-success-at-work/src/chapter-2-2.md

 ----------

 Understanding the science behind gratitude provides a compelling rationale for incorporating gratitude into our daily lives and work environments.
 The psychological, physiological, and neurological benefits of gratitude highlight its potential to enhance our well-being, relationships, and overall success.
 By applying the research-backed strategies outlined in this chapter, we can cultivate an attitude of gratitude, benefiting ourselves and those around us in the workplace.

-*Note: This chapter explores the scientific foundations of gratitude, outlining the psychological, physiological, and neurological impacts of practicing gratitude.
-It also provides practical strategies for applying gratitude in the workplace.*